Economy of Singapore: Sectors

 To maintain its competitive position despite rising wages, the government seeks to promote higher value-added activities in the manufacturing and services sectors.
 It also has opened, or is in the process of opening, the financial services, telecommunications, and power generation and retailing sectors up to foreign service providers and greater competition.
 The government has also attempted some measures including wage restraint measures and release of unused buildings in an effort to control rising commercial rents with the view to lowering the cost of doing business in Singapore when central business district office rents tripled in 2006.

 Banking

 Singapore is considered a global financial hub by many leading financial analysts, economists and politicians, with Singapore banks offering world-class corporate bank account facilities.
-In the 2020 Global Financial Centers Index, Singapore was ranked as having the sixth most competitive financial center in the world, and fourth most competitive in Asia.
-These include multiple currencies, internet banking, telephone banking, checking accounts, savings accounts, debit and credit cards, fixed term deposits and wealth management services.
+In the 2020 Global Financial Centres Index, Singapore was ranked as having the sixth most competitive financial sector in the world, and the fourth most competitive in Asia.
+These include multiple currencies, internet banking, telephone banking, current accounts, savings accounts, debit and credit cards, fixed term deposits and wealth management services.
+DBS, OCBC and UOB are the three major local banks of Singapore.
+In 2020, MAS granted license to digital banks for the first time.
+GXS Bank and MariBank are the two largest digital banks in Singapore.

 Singapore has also attracted assets formerly held in Swiss banks for several reasons, including new taxes imposed on Swiss accounts and a weakening of Swiss bank secrecy.
 Credit Suisse, the second largest Swiss bank, moved its head of international private banking to Singapore in 2005.
 For this, the country has also been dubbed the "Switzerland of Asia".